Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

 While the confirmation of musical effects on experience may be highly subjective, corroborations by listeners that have written about Coppice’s music are presented ahead, and reinforced by further references to perceptual effects that this music may transpire.
 To elucidate on these, terminology of sonic effects by philosopher and musicologist Jean-François Augoyard and sociologist and urban planner Henry Torgue, among others including Coppice’s own, are referenced throughout this document.¹

-Chion’s acoulogical treatise has directly informed our identification of recurring concerns in Coppice works between 2009–2023, and to date, particularly in how sound is transformed by technologies (and how those transformations are perceived), and questions of whether sound can be treated like an object (and is so how, leading up to a direct investigation of sonic framing).
-These postphenomenological relations between sound technologies and perception in turn point to how Coppice, as an ongoing project, imagines music acoulogically.
+Chion’s acoulogical treatise has directly informed our identification of recurring concerns in Coppice works between 2009–2023, particularly in how sound is transformed by technologies (and how those transformations are perceived), and questions of whether sound can be treated like an object (and if so how, leading up to a direct investigation of sonic framing).
+These postphenomenological relations between sound technologies and perception in turn point to how Coppice imagines music acoulogically over time.

 In his acoulogical treatise, the 2016 book Sound, Chion presents ten difficulties in treating sound like an object, the sixth of which is most notable in Coppice works as exemplified ahead in this document: “[b]ecause sound is hard to isolate in time and in space—in the perceptual continuum,”⁵ continuing: